 \subsection{Research questions}

-The goal of our work is to evaluate and compare pre-implemented algorithms offered by different RL frameworks.
-In order to achieve this goal, we focus on answering the following research questions. \begin{itemize} \item \textbf{RQ1:} Do the choice of DRL framework affects the performance of software testing tasks? \item \textbf{RQ2:} Which combinations of RL frameworks-algorithms perform better (i.e., get trained accurately and solve the problem effectively)? \item \textbf{RQ3:} Are the results obtained using DRL frameworks stable across multiple runs? \end{itemize}
+The goal of our work is to evaluate and compare implemented algorithms offered by different DRL frameworks.
+In order to achieve this goal, we focus on answering the following research questions. \begin{itemize} \item \textbf{RQ1:} How does the choice of DRL framework affect the performance of the software testing tasks? \item \textbf{RQ2:} Which combinations of DRL frameworks-algorithms perform better (i.e., get trained accurately and solve the problem effectively)? \item \textbf{RQ3:} How stable are the results obtained from the DRL frameworks, over multiple runs? \end{itemize}